Ragged Old Flag (song)

 "Ragged Old Flag" is a song by American country music artist Johnny Cash from the 1974 album of the same name.

 Background

 "Ragged Old Flag" was written in 1974 while Cash was in Binghamton, New York, during a time of political turbulence in the United States that had forced the resignation of President Richard Nixon during the Watergate scandal.
 Although Cash had publicly supported Nixon's candidacy, he had started to question the wisdom of Nixon-era policies concerning the Vietnam War.
 He wrote "Ragged Old Flag" to "reaffirm faith in the country and the goodness of the American people."

-The song tells a story of an old man in a town square describing what the flag and country have been through together.
+The song tells a story of an old man in a town square describing, to a visitor who was critical of how the flag looked, what the flag and America have been through together.
 "Ragged Old Flag" is typical of Cash's particular style of patriotism characterized by his appreciation for the land, people and complexities of the United States.

 Critical reception

 Although some considered the song too jingoistic and sentimental, it was largely popular with Cash's audience.
 Despite its popularity during live performances, its success was short-lived and the song only reached number 31 on country music charts.
 It has been contrasted to country songs that espoused a more black and white view of patriotism such as Merle Haggard's "Okie From Muskogee" and "The Fightin' Side of Me".
 The song's popularity has increased after the September 11 attacks.

 Frye Gaillard has described the song as a "poignant pledge of allegiance".
 The Sunday Herald has described it as "a defiant tribute to the stars and stripes".
 It has also been described as an "anti-flag burning" song.